tanaya2026/GROUP_175_207_PROJECT/accessibility-report.md

  - The amount of physical effort required to run our program is low, allowing a diversity of people to utilize the application.

+### 6. **Perceptible Information**
+As implemented, our program exclusively delivers information visually, rendering it inaccessible for the blind, as previously mentioned.
+For sighted people, information is conveyed using plain-text and highly visible buttons.
+We may consider implementing some form of text-to-speech functionality in order to provide an alternative means of conveying information i.e. auditorily, for those who have vision impairments.

 ## Who is this program for?

 If we were to sell or license our program, we would market it to university students.
 In particular, these would be